rockettheme/docs/Docs/phpbb/start/styles.md

 Installing a new style in phpBB requires you to upload files to your site.
 We recommend using [FileZilla][filezilla], though any dedicated or Web-based file transfer solution that allows you to transfer files to your server should work.

-Secondly, you'll want to familiarize yourself with the **Administration Control Panel (ACP)** in order to complete installation once uploading is complete.
+Secondly, you will want to familiarize yourself with the **Administration Control Panel (ACP)** in order to complete installation once uploading is complete.
 You can access the **Styles** area of the ACP by navigating to **Admin -> Styles** in the backend.
 You can typically find a direct link to the ACP by navigating to the very bottom of the front page of your phpBB installation and clicking **Administration Control Panel**.

 ### Step 1: Download the Style

 Downloading a RocketTheme phpBB style is pretty simple.
 All you need to do is navigate to the desired style of your choice on RocketTheme.com and click the **Download** link.
-From here, you'll be taken to a page with three primary download options, along with the image sources you can use as a reference to customize images used in the style.
+From here, you will be taken to a page with three primary download options, along with the image sources you can use as a reference to customize images used in the style.
 These packages include:

 * **Style**: This is a style package that includes just the files needed to install the style on your existing site.
 Only choose this option if you  already have the latest RokBB installed.
 It is most commonly selected by users that are switching from one RocketTheme phpBB style to another.
 * **Bundle**: This package includes the style and the latest RokBB version.
 It is the preferred download option if you are installing a RocketTheme style for the first time.